 “I’m all right.”

-“No. It’s okay, hun.”
-She took her hand and grasped it firmly, trying to be somewhat reassuring.
-“We can still talk.
+She took her hand and grasped it firmly.
+“We’ll still talk.
 I’ll call you.
 All the time.”
-She laughed.
-It was more of a fast exhale.
+She tried to laugh.

 “I know.
 I will too.”
 She shuffled closer.
 “I guess there’s nothing left to do, then.”
-She was silent as she traced the lines on Barb’s palm and looked up, just looked at her.
+She was silent as she traced the lines on Barb’s palm and looked up.

-It was not perfect in any way, like the movies would have you believe.
+It was not perfect like the movies would have you believe.
 It was more of a touch, a simple gesture, for the mere reason that it felt like the right thing to do.
-The world was finally big enough for the two of them to be.

 But through the blinds of the Bessler household, a middle-aged housewife nearly had a heart attack.
-This was Barbara’s mother, and she was afflicted with the terrible illnesses we know as racism and homophobia.
-She refused to believe that was her dear little Barbie there, kissing a woman -- and one who was black.
+This was Barbara’s mother, who was afflicted with the terrible illnesses of racism and homophobia.
+She couldn’t believe her dear little Barbie was kissing a black woman.
 The door opened with a bang.
-The mother shouted and screamed until her husband came, and the two of them spat disgusting obscenities at poor Laurie, egged on to do worse by each other.
+The mother shouted until her husband came, and the two of them spat disgusting obscenities at poor Laurie.
 A shoe was thrown at one point.
-Barb begged them to stop as Laurie left at a run, her ballroom walk turning into a fearful haste.
+Barb begged them to stop as Laurie ran.

 The scandal spread.
-Her parents called her a sinner and a wh**e.
+Her parents called her a sinner and a whore.
 Barb was not allowed to leave the house.
-The front porch was no longer inviting -- but then again, none of Alabama was.
+The front porch was no longer inviting – but then again, none of Alabama was.

 It turns out that Donald Peter Holmann was killed in a car crash.
-He had upgraded his car since Claude was sixteen.
-It was another Mercedes now, more recent, shining and stinking of lavish expense.
+He had upgraded his car since Claude was 16.
+It was another Mercedes, more recent, shining and stinking of wealth.
 He had hit a man in a Ford pickup.
-The fuel tank exploded, the Mercedes was crushed.
-Both cars were consumed in flames.
-Both people died.
+The Mercedes was crushed, and the fuel tank exploded.
+Both cars were consumed in flames, no survivors.

 The dishes needed washing.
 The sink had been full of plates and cutlery for days.
-They had both put off cleaning them.
+They had both put off cleaning.
 But Claude Holmann was bored, so he scrubbed and shined them now for the simple reason that it passed the time.
 The door clicked.

 “Always.”
 He wiped his hands, tossed the dishtowel onto the counter.
 “What’s up, Barbie?”

 “Stop it.
-I meant to tell you earlier, I know this is kind of sudden… anyway.
+I meant to tell you earlier, I know this is kind of sudden … anyway.
 I’m going to a march tomorrow in Manhattan.”
-She was in her work clothes -- a brown skirt and black button-up shirt with “MARINO’S” printed on the breast pocket.

 Claude shrugged.
 “All right.
 Have fun.”